jamesncox/tcl-23-smart-shopping-list/notes.md

 # TO DO

-[ ] Create a new Firestore database and wire up the connection

 [ ] Add the `Add item` form as a Sweet Alert 2 modal so that the user can see the items being added to their list

 [ ] Add a higher-quality logo.
 It's just too grainy on desktop